 Why live on the cold, damp ground?
 Wood is a natural insulator.
 A properly constructed and insulated raised wood floor system isolates the home from potential moisture problems and provides a warm, comfortable walking surface.

 Flooding is a potential risk for many homeowners.
 A raised wood floor system could be the solution to raising your home’s foundation at or above base flood elevation.
 Considering other options, the raised floor may be the most practical and cost-effective way to protect your property and meet building ordinances in flood-prone areas.

 Most pests are ground dwellers.
 With a raised floor system, your home is up off the ground away from pests.
 For optimum protection against termites, pressure-treated and kiln-dried after treatment (KDAT) Southern Pine lumber is available.

 10. Flexible Landscaping

-Landscaping looks best around the foundation of the home.
-It helps “ground” the structure to the site.
-However, the installation of built-up flowerbeds and other landscaping against a slab foundation can invite termite infestation and rot.
-With a raised floor, landscaping can be located near the foundation without inviting this risk.
-Furthermore, root-severing slab construction often demands the removal of existing trees in close proximity to the structure.
-Near a raised floor, these valuable, beautiful and energy-saving shade trees can be preserved.
-Footings of a raised pier and beam structure only penetrate the root system, allowing trees to thrive.
+Landscaping looks best around the foundation of the home; it helps “ground” the structure to the site.
+Root-severing slab construction often demands the removal of existing trees in close proximity to the structure.
+Near a raised floor foundation, beautiful and energy-saving shade trees can be preserved.